-Data protection laws got tougher when GDPR came into force on 25 May 2018.
+Data protection laws got tougher when GDPR came into force in 2018.
 Your hair/beauty salon or barbershop must understand and comply with additional data protection laws as set out in GDPR.

 Download our detailed Members-only guide to GDPR.

 - What is GDPR?

 - Stay positive

 - What does GDPR mean for you?

 There are substantial financial penalties for non-compliance, so this isn’t one for the ‘nice to have’ pile.
 The law says your hair/beauty salon or barbershop must follow the rules set out in GDPR.